Orange County Estate Planning Attorneys

 - Charitable Trusts: If you would like to set aside assets for a charity, this trust will allow you to outline how funds should be prepared and distributed.
 These trusts are subject to lower estate and gift taxes.

 - Special Needs Trusts: Ensuring that disabled family members are fully taken care of after your passing can be stressful, but Special Needs Trusts allow you to provide financial support even when you have died.
 These Trusts can be designed to ensure the trustee can still receive social and government benefits.

 Trusts come in many varieties and are more malleable than a Will, but they are not all-encompassing.
 Wills can act as a backup plan for any assets that are left out of your Trust, such as assets and property that you obtained after planning your Trust but did not have time to include.
 Having both a Will and Trust can provide significant savings for your estate while providing a clear blueprint for how your assets and loved ones are looked after following your passing.

-If you've been putting off the important work of creating a Will or Trust, we urge you to contact us immediately.
-The highly experienced Estate Planning Attorneys at Allen, Flatt, Ballidis & Leslie know how to effectively structure these legal documents to ensure your family, your legacy and your assets are protected and your wishes are carried out upon your passing.
+If you've been putting off the important work of creating a Will or Trust, or have questions about power of attorney, we urge you to contact us immediately.
+The highly experienced Estate Planning Attorneys at Allen Flatt Ballidis & Leslie know how to effectively structure these legal documents to ensure your family, your legacy and your assets are protected and your wishes are carried out upon your passing.

 review form, even if you're not sure.
 We're here to help.